JosephCottam/AbstractRendering/README.md

 ----------
 #### Organizational Note

-This repository is divided into two main sections.
-The "AbstractRendering" directory contains a java implementation of the described system.
-A readme in that directory describes building the system and execution of an example application.
+This repository is divided into sections based on implementation.
+The "AbstractRendering" directory contains a Java implementation of the system described above.
+README.md in that directory describes building the system and execution of an example application.
 JavaDocs can also be generated to describe the API.